 Some writers 'borrowed' tales from ancient Norse mythology and wove them into the Armstrong story.
 Others took Charles Kingsley's 1866 novel 'Hereward the Wake' literally, not realising that it contained a mixture of facts and fiction.
 The author suggested that Hereward's sister wed a son of Siward - a union which produced two boys.
 However, Kingsley admitted that the Siward pedigree was 'little more than conjecture'.
 Over the years, a number of historians have been consulted in a bid to find the truth, and they all stated that Siward's offspring left no surviving issue.
 The general consensus was that, following Waltheof's execution for perceived treachery, the Norman overlords would never have allowed any of Siward's line to live in case they became figureheads for an 'English' uprising.

 Another tradition, frequently mentioned in Scottish clan surname guides, concerns Fairbairn, an armour bearer to a king of Scotland.
 He is claimed to have rescued his master when he had his horse killed under him in battle.
 Fairbairn allegedly lifted the unseated king onto another horse using just one arm.
 However, the weight of medieval armour makes such a feat appear highly unlikely!
+Conjecture also suggests that Fortenbras was yet another potential founder, but no reference material is ever supplied

 Thankfully we live in an age when DNA research is being used in conjunction with more stringent paper trail research to produce a more accurate picture of our history.
-Y-DNA results show that the mainstream Armstrong descent cluster belong to the R1b-312** Haplogroup and are part of the S389/L624 subtype.
+Y-DNA results show that the mainstream Armstrong descent cluster belong to the R1b-312** Haplogroup and are part of the S389/L624 and R-Z30600 subtypes.
 The group has a strong Scottish bias.
 Current thinking points to our ancestors being of Pictish, Beaker Folk or late Neolithic stock.
 DNA is a relatively new science, and the near future will see numerous exciting advances made.